Window : Print

 |TO EXPRESS INTEREST IN THIS POSITION CLICK HERE|

-Under general direction, assists in planning, organizing and directing the personnel functions assigned to the Civil Service Commission through the City Charter, ordinances and resolutions of the City; acts as advisor to the Civil Service Commission; develops, plans, organizes and monitors the implementation of the City's Equal Opportunity plan, and performs other duties as required.
+Under general direction, assists in planning, organizing an directing the personnel functions assigned to the Civil Service Commission through the City Charter, ordinances and resolutions of the City; acts as advisor to the Civil Service Commission; develops, plans, organizes and monitors the implementation of the City's Equal Opportunity plan; develops, plans, organizes and monitors the City-wide training and employee organizational development plan; and performs other duties as required.

 Receives general direction from the City Manager; exercises direct supervision over professional and office support staff.